-- (1) This load applies to the airspeed warning circuit breaker on the triple-fed bus. - (2) Add the system total load to the stall warning circuit breaker on the triple-fed bus whenever the ice mode switch light is illuminated. - (3) Add this load to the engine auto-feather circuit breaker on the triple-fed bus when the trim warning horn is activated during ground operation only. - (4) Add this load to cabin temp control circuit breaker on the triple-fed bus during ground operation only.
+- (1) This load applies to the airspeed warning circuit breaker on the triple-fed bus. - (2) Add the system total load to the stall warning circuit breaker on the triple-fed bus whenever the Ice Mode annunciator switch is illuminated. - (3) Add this load to the engine auto-feather circuit breaker on the triple-fed bus when the Takeoff Trim Warning horn is activated during ground operation only. - (4) Add this load to cabin temp control circuit breaker on the triple-fed bus during ground operation only.